 If you have to meet the specific duty for employers, you must publish the results of your employment monitoring every year.
 You should make sure that what you publish meets the requirements of the Data Protection Act (see appendix 1).
 Sometimes, it may be possible to identify individuals from the monitoring analysis.
 For example, if there is only one person from a particular group at a certain grade, publishing appraisal marks grade by grade would identify that individual's marks.
 A solution might be to publish only combined ethnic data for the grade, or detailed ethnic data, for the organisation as a whole.
+Equally, you should be very careful when publishing data about grievances and disciplinary steps.
 Even if it is not possible to identify an individual with certainty from the monitoring data, if the information points to only a small group of people, this might also affect their rights under the Data Protection Act.